Sect not Denomination

 My brothers and sisters in Christ,

-But Christ, Himself, literally set into motion what would become His only Church - and that traces back 2,000 years to what is STILL the Catholic Church.
-It's often a twisted path, but it still leads back to the same starting point.
+But Christ, Himself, literally set into motion what would become His only Church - and that traces back through 2,000 years to what is STILL the Catholic Church.
+It's often a twisted, even torturous path, but it still leads back to the same starting point.

-Now, don't take my bluntness as antagonism - I don't doubt the sincerity of these, my fellow Christians, or their good intentions.
+Now, don't take my bluntness as antagonism - I don't doubt the sincerity of these, my fellow Christians, or their overall good intentions.
+I regret that they HAVE separated themselves and wish to keep it that way.
 And I'm not the one to judge them in the end.
-I respect them as fellow Christians.
+Rather, I respect them as fellow Christians.

-So with all said, 'sect' has always seemed appropriate when seen this way.
-In fact, if we define the term we get this:
+So with all said, I've been reflecting on this, and have changed to say that 'sect' has always seemed appropriate in this light.
+In fact, if we dig in to define the term, we get this:

 A sect is a group that breaks away from a larger religious, philosophical, or ideological body and follows its own distinctive beliefs or practices.
 It often claims to preserve the “true” form of religion or worship, seeing itself as more faithful or pure than whatever group it came from.